aws-samples/sample-openai-on-aws/SMML/sglang-inference/README.md

 1. **Workers not starting:** Check CloudWatch logs at `/aws/ec2/sglang`
 2. **Router not accessible:** Verify security groups allow port 8000
 3. **Model download fails:** Ensure instance has internet access and sufficient disk space

-## Related Projects

-For other inference deployment options in this repository, see:
-- [NIMS-INFERENCE](../nims-inference/README.md) - NVIDIA NIMs on EKS/EC2/SageMaker
-- [TRTLLM-INFERENCE](../trtllm-inference/README.md) - TensorRT-LLM optimization on EKS
-- [Ray Service](../ray-service/README.md) - Ray-based model serving on EKS

-## Infrastructure Setup

-Before deploying SGLang, ensure you have the necessary AWS infrastructure:
-- See [Infrastructure Setup](../../1.infrastructure/README.md) for VPC and networking setup
-- SGLang can use existing VPCs or create new ones automatically

 ## Contributing